One of Fairfield's least-noticed historical figures is a man who probably met more interesting people than the bulk of the community combined.

 Ferguson was multi-faceted, it appears, and was something of a hotelier in his own right, in addition to running a doctor's office, he probably peddled home remedies, managed an apothocary, maybe owned some livestock.
 He was a Mason, which was a big deal.
 Nothing suggests he wasn't honorable.

 Harness work was an important business in those days and Fairfield was considered a hotbed for the craft.

 The family links get far more complex after that, since a Doyle daughter, Mary Beulah (1882-1969), ended up marrying Alton Trusler, who was from the influential and affluent Trusler family of Fayette County.
 Alton Trusler's father, Milton, is credited with helping implement rural free mail delivery while actively engaged in politics at several levels and as a key leader in Indiana Grange.
 A plaque to him is at a hard-to-find farmhouse on Bentley Road, just east of Blooming Grove on Causeway Road.
 The Truslers were also quite prominent in Civil War affairs, on the Union side.
 One wonders if conversations over dinner drifted. ...
 Ah, melancholy.

 L.B.
 Doyle, in his obituary in 1923, was said to be the last living charter member of the Fairfield Masonic Lodge, which was founded ostensibly by Dr. Ferguson.
 One wonders if his Confederate past was ever called to task.
-As an officer, he would have been educated, probably with some military training.
 He entered the CSA as a corporal and advanced in rank rather rapidly.
 Attrition impacted that.
-If the collapse of the South did not bankrupt him, he would have had sufficient means to travel and build a small business.

 The hotel was still around in the 1960s and was occupied by the Luker family for many years.